The Climate of Tomorrow: Building the Knowledge for Earth Stewardship

 WMO Headquarters, Geneva - Salle Obasi

-The World Meteorological Organization (WMO) is launching a series of public science lectures, under the leadership of WMO Chief Scientist Pavel Kabat.
+In May 2019, the World Meteorological Organization (WMO) launched a series of public science lectures, under the leadership of WMO Chief Scientist Pavel Kabat.
 World-leading experts in the fields of weather, climate, water, the environment, and other related areas will be invited under this initiative to lecture and dialogue with the WMO community, partner organizations and other Earth system professionals.
-We cordially invite you to join us for the inaugural lecture, which will be co-organized with the World Climate Research Programme (WCRP).
+The inaugural lecture was co-organized with the World Climate Research Programme (WCRP).

-The framework programme around Professor Stocker's lecture includes:
+The framework program around Professor Stocker's lecture included:

 - A welcome by WMO Secretary General Petteri Taalas, WMO Chief Scientist and Director of Research Pavel Kabat, and Chair of the WCRP Joint Scientific Committee, Detlef Stammer